ArtSabintsev/Harpy/README.md

 ---
 ### About
 **Harpy** is a utility that checks a user's currently installed version of your iOS application against the version that is currently available in the App Store.
 If a new version is available, an instance of UIAlertView is presented to the user informing them of the newer version, and giving them the option to update the application.

+This library is built to work with the [Semantic Versioning](http://semver.org/) system.

-### Changelog (v2.5.4)
+### Changelog (v2.6.0)
-- Minor code change
+- Added ability to set different alert types for patch/minor/major updates:
+	- Added new section to README: **Differentiated Alerts for Patch, Minor, and Major Updates**
+	- Thanks to [Rahul Jiresal](https://github.com/rahuljiresal) for the idea!
+- Updated screenshots

 ### Features
 - Cocoapods Support